ialtafshaikh/pomodoro-app/README.md

 You need to have a basic knowledge of html, css and JavaScript under your belt.
 Additionally, you need to have [Git](https://gist.github.com/derhuerst/1b15ff4652a867391f03),   [VScode](https://code.visualstudio.com/download) text editor installed on your computer.

 #### VS code Extension
 - Live server to run the project.
-Click [here](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer#:~:text=Open%20a%20HTML%20file%20and,on%20Open%20with%20Live%20Server%20.&text=Open%20the%20Command%20Pallete%20by,Server%20to%20stop%20a%20server.) to see download instructions and how to use live server to tun the project
+Click [here](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer#:~:text=Open%20a%20HTML%20file%20and,on%20Open%20with%20Live%20Server%20.&text=Open%20the%20Command%20Pallete%20by,Server%20to%20stop%20a%20server.) to see download instructions and how to use live server to run the project

 ## Sample Working
 ![pomodoro-app-demo](https://github.com/ialtafshaikh/static-files/raw/master/gifs/pomodoro-app-demo.gif)